vuminhtue/SMU_R_Basic/_episodes/9-R in ManeFrame.md

 You will find the output in the same folder with the format of **slurm-$JobID.out**.

-## Running non-interactive Python while in a login node via a batch script (most advance)
+## Running non-interactive R while in a login node via a batch script (most advance)
 First create a batch script named _**myR_batch.sh**_

 ```bash